mavanish/VirTex/docs/source/usage.rst

 .. code-block:: console

    $ compute ID group-ID ptm/atom structures threshold group2-ID
+..

-<br> ID, group-ID are documented in compute command <br/>
+* ID, group-ID are documented in compute command
-<br> ptm/atom = style name of this compute command <br/>
+* ptm/atom = style name of this compute command
-<br> structures = default or all or any hyphen-separated combination of fcc, hcp, bcc, ico, sc, dcub, dhex, or graphene = structure types to search for <br/>
+* structures = default or all or any hyphen-separated combination of fcc, hcp, bcc, ico, sc, dcub, dhex, or graphene = structure types to search for
-<br> threshold = lattice distortion threshold (RMSD) <br/>
+* threshold = lattice distortion threshold (RMSD)
-<br> group2-ID determines which group is used for neighbor selection (optional, default “all”)
+* group2-ID determines which group is used for neighbor selection (optional, default “all”)

 For example:

-   compute 1 all ptm/atom default 0.1 all
+   compute 1 all ptm/atom default 0.1 all\
-   compute 1 all ptm/atom fcc-hcp-dcub-dhex 0.15 all
+   compute 1 all ptm/atom fcc-hcp-dcub-dhex 0.15 all\
-   compute 1 all ptm/atom all 0
+   compute 1 all ptm/atom all 0\

 Installation